-With many children already back at school and others returning soon, parents and caregivers will again be faced with decisions on what food items they should pack for their child’s school lunch.
-Oklahoma’s current heat wave can impact food choices for those children who bring lunch from home rather than eating a prepared lunch from the school cafeteria.
+As children head back at school, parents and caregivers will again be faced with decisions on what food items they should pack for their child’s school lunch.
+Oklahoma’s hot summer temperatures can impact food choices for those children who bring lunch from home rather than eating a prepared lunch from the school cafeteria.
 State health officials are reminding parents to practice basic food safety when preparing a lunch to send to school.

 The good news is that very often a healthy lunch is also a safe lunch.